The Book of the Law: The Comment

 Based on several passages, including: "My scribe Ankh-af-na-khonsu, the priest of the princes, shall not in one letter change this book; but lest there be folly, he shall comment thereupon by the wisdom of Ra-Hoor-Khuit" (AL I:36), Crowley felt compelled to interpret AL in writing.
 He wrote two large sets of commentaries where he attempted to decipher each line.

 In 1912, he prepared AL and his current comments on it for publication in The Equinox, I(7).
 However, he was not satisfied with this initial attempt.
 He recalls in his confessions (Crowley 1989) that he thought the existing commentary was "shamefully meagre and incomplete."
 He later explains, "I had stupidly supposed this Comment to be a scholarly exposition of the Book, an elucidation of its obscurities and a demonstration of its praeterhuman origin.
 I understand at last that this idea is nonsense.
 The Comment must be an interpretation of the Book intelligible to the simplest minds, and as practical as the Ten Commandments."
-Moreover, this Comment should be arrived at "inspirationally," as the Book itself had been.
+Moreover, this Comment should be arrived at "inspirationally", as the Book itself had been.

 Years later in 1925 while in Tunis, Tunisia, Crowley received his inspiration.
 He published his second commentary, often called simply "The Comment", in the Tunis edition of AL, of which only 11 copies were printed, and signed it as Ankh-f-n-khonsu (lit.
 "He Lives in Khonsu"—a historical priest who lived in Thebes in the 26th dynasty, associated with the Stele of Revealing).
 Crowley later tasked his friend and fellow O.T.O. member Louis Wilkinson with preparing an edited version of Crowley's commentaries which was published some time after Crowley's death as The Law is for All.

-Interpretation
+Thelemic interpretations

-Thanks in large part to The Comment, interpretation of the often cryptic text is generally considered by Thelemites a matter for the individual reader.
-Crowley wrote about Liber AL in great detail throughout the remainder of his life, apparently attempting to decipher its mysteries.
+Thanks in large part to "The Comment", the interpretation of the often cryptic text of Liber AL vel Legis is generally considered by Thelemites to be a matter for the individual reader.
+Crowley devoted much of his life to writing about Liber AL, seeking to decipher its mysteries and provide insights into its meanings.

-The emancipation of mankind from all limitations whatsoever is one of the main precepts of the Book.

-Aiwass, uttering the word Thelema (with all its implications), destroys completely the formula of the Dying God.
-Thelema implies not merely a new religion, but a new cosmology, a new philosophy, a new ethics.
-It co-ordinates the disconnected discoveries of science, from physics to psychology, into a coherent and consistent system.
+Crowley emphasized that one of the main precepts of the book is the emancipation of mankind from all limitations.
+He viewed The Book of the Law as not just introducing a new religion, but also a new cosmology, philosophy, and ethics.
+According to Crowley, the word Thelema, as uttered by Aiwass, signified a complete departure from the formula of the Dying God, proposing instead a system that integrates the discoveries of science, from physics to psychology, into a coherent and consistent framework.